nicholaseager/nicholaseager.github.io/_pages/gear.md

 ---
 layout: page
 title: Adventure Photography Gear
-subtitle: All of the gear I genuinely like and use, and recommend to try out for yourself.
+description: All of the gear I genuinely like and use, and recommend to try out for yourself.
 I will constantly update this list when I find and include new gear.
 ---

 <div id="gear-buttons" class="gear-buttons">